eea/clms-api-docs/source/basic.md

 ## Basic concepts

 Plone provides the information about the objects under the object's itself's address.
-When having an object at the following address `https://clms.copernicus.eu/en/datasets/dataset-1/` then its content will be available through the API at `https://clms.copernicus.eu/api/en/datasets/dataset-1/`
+When having an object at the following address `https://clms.copernicus.eu/en/datasets/dataset-1/` then its content will be available through the API at either `https://clms.copernicus.eu/api/en/datasets/dataset-1/` or `https://clms.copernicus.eu/++api++/en/datasets/dataset-1/`

 To search all those datasets, the API provides a full-featured `@search` endpoint that can be used to search not only DataSets but also any other content type that's available in the portal.
 The full documentation about the `@search` endpoint can be found on the [official documentation](https://plonerestapi.readthedocs.io/en/latest/searching.html) .

 ## Content-type of the requests

 Due the dual nature of the Plone objects (remember, they share the address for both the public face and the API), all API queries must be made using an specific `Accept` http-header so that Plone can return the contents in the correct format.

 All API results will be returned in `application/json` format.
 This isn't a selectable format by the user, it's the only format supported by the API.